 Biography / Research Interests: Alex is a fifth year student in the combined M.Cl.Sc. and Ph.D. program in Speech-Language Pathology, studying reading development in children.
 She uses MRI to examine brain connectivity and its relationship to reading disability.
 She completed her M.Sc. in Psychology at Western University and her B.Sc.H. in Psychology at Queen's University.

-Biography / Research Interests: Meghan is in her first year of the combined MClSc/PhD program.
+Biography / Research Interests: Meghan is in her fourth year of the combined MClSc/PhD program.
 Her current research focus is on evaluating school based language interventions and examining implementation science in the field of speech language pathology.
 She completed her undergraduate degree at Western University studying psychology.

 Biography / Research Interests: Alyssa graduated from Huron University College at Western with an Honours Specialization in Psychology and a Minor in French.
 She has worked for 3 years in the Infant and Child Development lab at Huron focusing primarily on early language acquisition in infants and word learning in toddlers.
-She is entering the first year of the Combined MClSc/PhD program and looks forward to investigating vocabulary acquisition and the cognitive processes that influence this development.
+She is entering the third year of the Combined MClSc/PhD program and looks forward to investigating vocabulary acquisition and the cognitive processes that influence this development.
 By researching and breaking down the processes by which we learn a language, she hopes to explore and develop better methods of vocabulary assessment for children struggling to learn language and of those learning more than one language simultaneously.

-Biography / Research Interests: Taylor is in her first year of the combined MCISc/PhD Program in Speech-Language Pathology.
+Biography / Research Interests: Taylor is in her second year of the combined MCISc/PhD Program in Speech-Language Pathology.
 Her research interests focus on using practice-based research to examine and evaluate language intervention programs in schools.
 She graduated from Queen's University with a BSc in Psychology.